trimstray/nginx-admins-handbook/README.md

 Locust tries to emulate user behavior, it will pause each individual 'User' between `min_wait` and `max_wait` ms, to simulate the time between normal user actions.

-  > Each of tasks will be executed in a random order, with a delay of `min_wait` - `max_wait` between the beginning of each task.
+  > Each of tasks will be executed in a random order, with a delay of `min_wait` and `max_wait` between the beginning of each task.

 ###### Multiple paths